golemfactory/yapapi/README.md

 ### Example

-An example task-based Golem application, using a Docker image containing Alpine Linux installation (Python file with the example and the Dockerfile for the image reside in [`examples/hello-world/`](https://github.com/golemfactory/yapapi/tree/master/examples/hello-world)):
+An example task-based Golem application, using a minimal Docker image (Python file with the example and the Dockerfile for the image reside in [`examples/hello-world/`](https://github.com/golemfactory/yapapi/tree/master/examples/hello-world)):
 ```python